Methods of free probability: 16d. Spectral measures

-All the above, which was something nice, was about index $N\in[1,4]$, where the Jones annular theory result from \cite{jo5} does not apply.
-In higher index now, $N\in(4,\infty)$, where the Jones result does apply, the precise correct ``blowup'' manipulation on the spectral measure is not known yet.
-The known results here are as follows:
+\begin{proof} This is a heavy result, and we refer to \cite{jo5} and subsequent papers for the whole story, which involved the work of many people, all over the 2000s. \end{proof}

-\begin{enumerate} \item One one hand, there is as a computation for certain basic Hadamard subfactors, with nice blowup, on a certain noncommutative manifold \cite{bjb}.
+Next, in index $N=6$, the subfactors cannot be classified, at least in general, due to several uncountable families, coming from groups, group duals, and more generally compact quantum groups.
+The exact assumption to be added is not known yet.

-\item On the other hand, there are many computations by Evans-Pugh, with quite technical blowup results, on suitable real algebraic manifolds \cite{epu}. \end{enumerate}
+Summarizing, the current small index classification problem meets considerable difficulties in index $N=6$, and right below.
+In small index $N>6$ the situation is largely unexplored.
+We refer here to \cite{jo5} and the recent literature on the subject.

-We will briefly discuss in what follows (1), and to be more precise the computation of the spectral measure, and then the blowup problem, for the subfactors coming from the deformed Fourier matrices.
-Following \cite{bjb}, let us start with:
+So long for small index.
+In higher index now, $N\in(4,\infty)$, where the Jones result in \cite{jo5} does apply, the precise correct ``blowup'' manipulation on the spectral measure is not known yet.
+Again, we refer here to \cite{bbi}, \cite{epu}, \cite{jo5} and related papers.